GlenCoakley/createFormSubmittingBookmarklets/README.md

 open a new window that listing all of the forms along with the source content for a bookmarklet that will submit that form with its current data.

+Use this to make into a bookmarklet if changed: https://skalman.github.io/UglifyJS-online/